ing-bank/lion/packages/overlays/docs/40-system-configuration.md

 ## popperConfig for local overlays (placementMode: 'local')

-For locally DOM positioned overlays that position themselves relative to their invoker, we use <a href="https://popper.js.org/" target="_blank">Popper.js</a> for positioning.
+For locally DOM positioned overlays that position themselves relative to their invoker, we use [Popper.js](https://popper.js.org/) for positioning.

 > In Popper, `contentNode` is often referred to as `popperElement`, and `invokerNode` is often referred to as the `referenceElement`.